-There is little more important to a parent than providing their children with access to a learning environment where they can achieve the greatest scholarly potential.
+There is little more important to a parent than providing their children with access to a learning environment where they can achieve the greatest potential.
 All children have unique learning styles and not all classroom environments are conducive to all children’s needs.
 That is where Veritas learning studios stand out.
-We provide children with unique learning environments and tailored curricula based on their unique learning styles.
+We provide children with unique learning environments and tailored curricula based on their learning styles.
 Our studio set-up allows focus on building the cognitive, social, language, creative, and physical skills that empower students to be knowledge bearers and researchers in their own learning experiences.

 Children are full of curiosity and creativity, and here, these qualities are consistently emphasized.
 Our emergent curriculum is always flexible and will change based on the children’s ideas, thoughts and observations.
 This approach also depends on a relationship-driven learning environment.
 Essentially, students and guides co-create the curriculum, studio environment, and learning experience.

 In our studios there are no assigned seats and we use many flexible seating options to allow for comfort and movement as necessary.
 Children have easy access to supplies and learning material, and are consistently inspired and encouraged to direct their own learning.

 “Creativity seems to emerge from multiple experiences, coupled with a well-supported development of personal resources, including a sense of freedom to venture beyond the known.” —Loris Malaguzzi, The Hundred Languages of Children

 We loosely break up our working time into blocks based on the type of learning and the subject areas we are focusing on.
 In the morning hours we focus on Skills time which includes Literacy (reading, writing, phonics, spelling, grammar, and vocabulary) and Mathematics.
 In the afternoon, we switch to Project Based Learning.
 Projects tend to be either History-heavy or Science-heavy, but they typically incorporate all subject areas for a complete and well-rounded look at a topic or idea.